cnr-dxn/mixology-app/README.md

 A mixology app used to identify the drinks the user can make by having them input the ingredients they have and reading from a file of possible combinations.

-Object Oriented Programming: In order to increase the efficiency of the algorithm, object oriented programming was implemented, with each drink acting as its own object when being analyzed.
+**Object Oriented Programming**: In order to increase the efficiency of the algorithm, object oriented programming was implemented, with each drink acting as its own object when being analyzed.

-Ease-of-Access Features: In order to allow for the best and easiest access by the user, a multitude of different features were put in place to allow for less work to be put in by the user.
+**Ease-of-Access Features**: In order to allow for the best and easiest access by the user, a multitude of different features were put in place to allow for less work to be put in by the user.

 ## How to run this application: